Generic Name: gemifloxacin (Oral route)

 If your symptoms do not improve within a few days, or if they become worse, check with your doctor.

-For patients with low potassium levels, gemifloxacin may increase your risk of having a fast, slow or irregular heartbeat; loss of consciousness, or fainting spells.
+If you have low potassium levels in the blood, gemifloxacin may increase your risk of having a fast, slow or irregular heartbeat; loss of consciousness, or fainting spells.
 If these symptoms occur, tell your doctor right away.

 Gemifloxacin may cause diarrhea, and in some cases it can be severe.
 It may occur 2 months or more after you stop using this medicine.
 Do not take any medicine to treat diarrhea without first checking with your doctor.
 Diarrhea medicines may make the diarrhea worse or make it last longer.
 If you have any questions about this or if mild diarrhea continues or gets worse, check with your doctor.